rikulo/rikulo-docs/docs/UXL/Fundamentals/UXL_Overview.md

     class SignInControl extends Control {
       void signIn(ViewEvent event) {
-        //handle the command
+        //handle the command, such as altering model and updating UI }
     }
-    }

 As shown, `SignInControl` shall extend from [Control](uxl:uxl).
-In the simplest form, you don't need to know anything about [Control](uxl:uxl) but add your command handlers there.

-> Notice that, after the command handler is called, the user interface will be re-rendered automatically to reflect the latest states.
-Thus, you don't need to touch UI in command handlers, unless you want the fine-grained control.

 > It is the so-called Controller in the [Model-View-Controller (MVC)](../Fundamentals/MVC_Overview.md) design pattern.